Alum: Uses, Benefits & Side Effects

 Table of Contents

-Alum is composed of potassium, aluminium, hydrogen, sulphur and oxygen.1
+Alum is composed of the following:

-Various properties of alum are listed below.3
+Various properties of alum are listed below.

 The antifungal activity of alum was tested on yeast isolated from mouth lesions.
-It was concluded that alum might help control fungal isolates and it might be helpful against infections such as oral thrush and mouth ulcers.3 However, more studies are required to ascertain the use of alum for infections.
+It was concluded that alum might help control fungal isolates and it might be helpful against infections such as oral thrush and mouth ulcers.
+However, more studies are required to ascertain the use of alum for infections.

-In an animal model, the antiplatelet action of alum was investigated in terms of platelet aggregation and bleeding time.
+In an animal mode6, the antiplatelet action of alum was investigated in terms of platelet aggregation and bleeding time.
 After alum injection, platelet aggregation was significantly lowered.
 The time it took for an animal model to bleed after receiving an alum injection was also much longer.
-The study’s findings suggest that alum might be helpful as an antiplatelet drug.2 However, more studies on humans are required to prove its effectiveness.
+The study’s findings suggest that alum might be helpful as an antiplatelet drug.
+However, more studies on humans are required to prove its effectiveness.

-Alum might show some effect on post-operative wounds.Alum may be dissolved in water and used for helping with the post-operative wounds.1 There is a need for more studies to prove its effectiveness for post-operative wounds.
-Kindly do not self-medicate as healing of post-operative wounds is crucial.
+Alum might show some effect on post-operative wounds.
+Alum may be dissolved in water and used to help with the post-operative wounds8.
+There is a need for more studies to prove its effectiveness for post-operative wounds.
+Kindly do not self-medicate, as healing of post-operative wounds is crucial.

 Dr. Rajeev Singh, BAMS